 It doesn’t stop there though; the thing can also take 3D photographs on the spot and play special Hollywood movies in glorious 3D without glasses.

-Nintendo are backing their claims up almost flawlessly, with a whole host of huge developers signed up to make games for the 3DS, including the wordy titled Hideo Kojima’s Metal Gear Solid 3: Snake Eater “The Naked Snake”.
-They have stolen the show, and crawled back with avengence from a fairly uneventful E3 2009 (for Nintendo).
+Nintendo is backing their claims up almost flawlessly, with a whole host of huge developers signed up to make games for the 3DS, including the wordy titled Hideo Kojima’s Metal Gear Solid 3: Snake Eater “The Naked Snake”.
+They have stolen the show and crawled back with a vengeance from a fairly uneventful E3 2009 (for Nintendo).

-At lunchtime I was lucky enough to attend a closed screening of Portal 2 with Valve employee, Erik Johnson, and frankly it’s looking fantastic.
-As well as adding in a co-op mode and a brand new story, fitting for a full title size this time round, Valve have pushed the envelope in terms of the puzzling potential in Portal with a number of aptly named new features.
+At lunchtime, I was lucky enough to attend a closed screening of Portal 2 with Valve employee, Erik Johnson, and frankly, it’s looking fantastic.
+As well as adding in a co-op mode and a brand new story, fitting for a full title size this time around, Valve has pushed the envelope in terms of the puzzling potential in Portal with a number of aptly named new features.